Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 This component manages the full lifecycle of user payments, including subscriptions, one-time transactions, and credits.
 It ensures that transactions are recorded securely, validates payment status' via webhook callbacks, and generates receipts or invoices for users.

 - **Technologies/Versions**
-Stripe Checkout and PayPal Smart Buttons are used for payment processing.
-Both provide PCI-compliant hosted flows to reduce security risk.
+PayPal Smart Buttons (@paypal/paypal-js version 9.0.1) are implemented for payment processing, providing PCI-compliant hosted flows.

 - **Internal Interfaces**
-Webhook processors validate payment events, a payment service module orchestrates subscriptions and credit logic, and a receipt generator prepares transactional records for users.
+The `paypal_service.py` module handles PayPal OAuth token management and payout processing.
+PayPal payment events are processed through the existing gig workflow, with payout functionality implemented for Cupid earnings.
+Receipt generation and subscription logic are planned for future implementation.

 ### Notifications (Email / SMS / Push)

 - **Responsibilities**
-Notifications provide timely communication to users outside the app, such as verification emails, password resets, match alerts, or payment confirmations.
-Channels include email, SMS, and push notifications.
+Notifications provide timely communication to users outside the app, such as payment confirmations and gig confirmations.
+Channels include email and push notifications.

 - **Technologies/Versions**
-Twilio handles SMS and voice, while providers such as SendGrid or Firebase may handle email and push delivery.
-A message queue (e.g., Celery) ensures reliable, asynchronous delivery.
+SendGrid (version 6.11.0+) is configured for email delivery.
+Twilio and sendgrid is used for this.

 - **Internal Interfaces**
-Core modules include a `notification_queue` for queuing outbound messages, a template renderer for creating consistent messages, and delivery gateways for dispatching to providers.
+In-app notifications are handled through the Vue frontend with polling mechanisms.
+The backend includes notification models and API endpoints.
+External notification providers will be integrated through dedicated service modules when implemented.